 Make service calls

 It’s always a good idea to service those systems that are used heavily in the winter before the temperatures start to dip.
-Both you and your property management team can schedule these tasks, especially those that require the services of a professional – such as an HVAC/furnace specialist.
+Both you and your property management team can schedule these tasks, especially those that require the services of a professional – such as an HVAC technician.
 If you own a fireplace, make sure it’s clean and inspected before using it for the first time.

 Clear out gutter, drains, and down spouts

 Your property management team can handle this routine but very necessary maintenance.
 Clogged gutters and drains can lead to expensive water damage, according to the MDL Restoration Inc specialist.
 You never know when a winter storm is going to hit – whether it’s heavy rain or snow – this task will give you peace of mind.

 Talk to tenants